Linguistics 320

 • Assigned Readings

-• Participation in discussions and collaborative in-class activities (attendance is expected)
+• Participation in discussions and collaborative in-class activities (attendance is expected; email me when you cannot come to class so I know you are not coming. )

 Grading

-Grading of the written work will be based primarily on quality of the content of the work (quality of your ideas, your generalizations based on evidence gathered, your understanding of how others' ideas fit together, and the organizational coherence of the project as a whole).
-I also take account of the professionalism of the Powerpoint.
-Anything that detracts from professionalism--typos, misspellings, claims without proper referencing, etc., will affect the grade as well.
+Grading of the work will be based primarily on quality of the content of the work (quality of your ideas, your generalizations based on evidence gathered, your understanding of how other researchers' ideas fit together, clear referencing of claims and assumptions used in building your argument, and organizational coherence that can allows the argument to be understood and followed).
+As a secondary criterion, I also take account of the professionalism of the written work and Powerpoints.
+Anything that detracts from professionalism--typos, misspellings, poor organization, etc. will affect the grade as well.

 In general, in assessment of a project the following considerations are of great importance: How easy is it for others seeing the Powerpoint to absorb an understanding of the project?
 Have you made a convincing case for whatever claims or generalizations you are trying to establish in your project?
 Providing and referencing evidence to support your points is crucial.
 If you are assessing other researchers' work, are your assessments based on evidence from other work that you can bring to bear on what the researchers are claiming?

-I expect students' Powerpoints to be of sufficient quality that they can be posted/archived on the course website as additional resources for students and scholars searching for information on the particular topics of the course.
+I expect students' Powerpoints and written work to be of sufficient quality that they can be posted/archived on the course website as additional resources for students and scholars searching for information on the particular topics of the course.

 Overall Course Grade